mabdulkadr/Scripts/RunAsAdmin/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Disclaimer
+---

-These scripts are provided "as is" without warranty of any kind.
-Use them at your own risk.
-Always test scripts in a controlled environment before deploying them in a production environment.
+**Disclaimer**: These scripts are provided as-is.
+Test them in a staging environment before use in production.
+The author is not responsible for any unintended outcomes resulting from their use.